 In this test case, we compared the throughput of the NVMe BDEV with that of the polled-mode driver.
 How to read this data?
-The SPDK block layer provides several key features at a cost of approximately 23% and 36% more CPU utilization for Random Read and Random Write workloads.
-If you are building a system with many SSDs that is capable of millions of IOPS, you can take advantage of the block layer features at the cost of approximately 1 additional CPU core for every 4 I/O cores.
-Comparison was done using SPDK Bdevperf and Nymeperf test tools.
+The SPDK block layer provides several key features at a cost of approximately 26.4% and 39.6% more CPU utilization for Random Read and Random Write workloads.
+If you are building a system with many SSDs that is capable of millions of IOPS, you can take advantage of the block layer features at the cost of approximately 1 additional CPU core for every 4 I/O cores for Random Read workload and 1 CPU core for every 2 I/O cores for Random Write workload.
+Comparison was done using SPDK Bdevperf and Nvmeperf test tools.